Why this web page ...

-This first photograph may be of wider historical significance than the others, as it may be the only such photograph to offer historians an excellent expansive view of the lower Ootischenia river terrace which includes the original pre-Doukhobor Waterloo Landing mining camp and townsite, just a few years after its abandonment in 1895.
+In this view we can see two of the three Ootischenia flat riverbank terraces, unique geological landforms created by the erosive action of the Columbia River over some 11,000 years after the last ice age.
+These table lands, though initially heavily forested, proved to be suitable for human settlement near the confluence of the Columbia and Kootenay Rivers, once cleared by the hand and toil of the Doukhobors.
+This first Blakemore photograph may be of wider general historical interest than others, as it may be the only such photograph to offer local researchers a distant view of the original pre-Doukhobor Waterloo Landing mining camp and townsite, just a few years after its abandonment in 1895.
 Readers interested in learning more about Waterloo Landing can find more on this web page.
-(Link) But our interest in this photograph, aside from being the source of the "tall pine tree" reference in the Commission Report, is its usefulness in identifying the locations of common landmarks and other places of interest within the view.
-A closeup of the large photograph has been labelled for this purpose and is posted below.
-Click to view the annotations.
+(Link) But our interest in this photograph, aside from being the source of the "tall pine trees" previously referenced in the Commission Report, is its usefulness in identifying the locations of common cultural landmarks and other places of interest within the view, such as the relative location of the first Doukhobor public school in British Columbia (shown here below) and a Doukhobor hospital we examine later on this webpage.
+A closeup of the full photograph has been labelled for this purpose and is posted here, the full photo itself later below.
 Annotated Waterloo photograph

-Although the river benches around Waterloo Landing, on the eastern or opposite side of the river, were initially heavily forested.
-A Winnipeg based real-estate fruit lands development company, Fisher-Hamilton, nonetheless acquired an interest in them in 1907, purchasing 6000 acres from Laing-Stocks & Bjerkness.
+Although the river bench-lands around Waterloo Landing, on the eastern or opposite side of the river, were initially heavily forested, a Winnipeg based real-estate fruit lands development company, Fisher-Hamilton, nonetheless acquired an interest in them in 1907, purchasing 6000 acres from Laing-Stocks & Bjerkness.
 They prepared promotional drawings of these properties and distributed various brochures, (Link) one which seemingly attracted the attention of Peter V. Verigin, who was anticipating the purchase of such large tracts of suitable fruit lands in B.C. for the settlement of 5000 displaced prairie Doukhobor homesteaders.

 Peter Verigin purchased 3,649 acres of these lands in 1909, from Fisher-Hamilton associates in Nelson, as well as suitable properties later, in Grand Forks, Glade, Pass Creek, Shoreacres, the Slocan and elsewhere.
 In Ootischenia, a special drift-ferry was constructed, and two cable towers were erected on opposite sides of the river, the western tower just north of the Dumont ranch.
 The Doukhobors were assisted by Marc Dumont himself, to transport workers, horses and equipment across the river to begin their settlement there that same year.
 It appears that even Commissioner William Blakemore, made use of this ferry three years later to reach the Doukhobor settlements in 1912.
 John Charters interviewed Joe Killough, a neighbouring pioneer, about this ferry.